RandomComputerUser/FancyLighting/README.md

 - Added a setting to disable frame timing optimizations used by the Fancy Lighting Engine
 - Added a setting to disable dithering

-#### Bug Fixes, Compatibility, and Optimization
+#### Bug Fixes, Compatibility, and Performance
-- Significantly optimized rendering
+- Rewrote and optimized all of the rendering code
-- Fixed some graphical glitches that occurred when the mod was disabled when tModLoader was launched and then later enabled
+- Fixed graphical glitches that occurred when the mod was disabled when tModLoader was launched and then later enabled
+- Fixed bloom and depth of field blur radius not scaling with resolution
 - Fixed a minor bug with Ambient Occlusion when using full HDR rendering
 - Fixed screen flashing after saving configs when at high resolutions
 - Added compatibility with screen flipping from sources other than the Gravitation buff